 Our courses start in January, April and September.
 To register your interest for the next volunteer course at Home-Start Richmond, Kingston & Hounslow, or to find out more, please contact us.

-Our next two courses will be held in Surbiton and Hounslow:
+Our next course will be held in Hounslow:

 Home-Start Richmond, Kingston & Hounslow office, Hounslow

 6 June to 27 June 2019 (Wednesdays and Thursdays – 6, 12, 13, 19, 20, 26 & 27 June).

 Thursdays, 9.30 am – 2.30 pm